zman811/practiceProblems/README.md

-# This repo if for doing leetcode problems!
+# This repo is for doing leetcode problems!
 1-75 will be from the "grind 75" set of problems on leetcode.